FavWest/mr-robogers-neighborhood/README.md

 Code: beepBoop(125)[123]+beepBoop(110)[105]+beepBoop(215)[210];
 Expected Output: "Won't you be my neighbor?Beep!Boop"

 Test: "If passed a second argument of length one or more, add it to the end of 'Won't you be my neighbor?'"
 Code: beepBoop(4, "Sam")[3];
 Expected Output: "Won't you be my neighbor, Sam?"

 Test: "If passed a second argument '', do not add it to the end of 'Won't you be my neighbor?'"
 Code: beepBoop(4, "")[3];
 Expected Output: "Won't you be my neighbor?"

 Test: "If passed a second argument that is only whitespace, do not add it to the end of 'Won't you be my neighbor?'"
 Code: beepBoop(4, "     ")[3];
 Expected Output: "Won't you be my neighbor?"

 Test: "If passed a non-number for the first argument, beepBoop should return non-number message."
 Code: beepBoop("hi");
 Expected Output: "hi... ... ...
 Divide by cucumber error.
 Please reinstall universe and reboot."

+#### Describe: addStylingToHTML()
+Test: "Given the string "Won't you be my neighbor?", add <em> brackets around it."
+Code: addStylingToHTML("Won't you be my neighbor?");
+Expected Output: ("<em>Won't you be my neighbor?</em>")